OlivierSohn/hamazed/BACKLOG.md

 - make sure the ship is not at the place of a number at the beginning

-- let users chose
+- let users chose:
- - if they want walls
+ - walls
   - random
   - deterministic
-  - no wall
+  - none
- - the shape of the world (square, 2xsquare)
+ - shape of the world
+  - square
+  - 2x1 rectangle

 - when ship goes too fast it is possible to go through walls ! fix it...